Man with a drill

 Consumers can compare a solar feed-in tariff offered by a retailer to our benchmarks to see if the solar feed-in tariff is reasonable.

-We have also published a dashboard that shows the solar feed-in tariff offers available in the NSW and how they compare to our benchmark range.
+We also publish a dashboard that shows the solar feed-in tariff offers available in the NSW and how they compare to our benchmark range.
 Use our Solar feed-in tariff dashboard.

-We have published a Draft Report on the solar feed-in tariff benchmarks for 2025-26.
+We have published a Final Report on the solar feed-in tariff benchmarks for 2025-26.

-Our Draft Report includes indicative solar feed-in tariff benchmark ranges for 2025-26 and proposes updates to our methodology for setting the benchmarks.
+Our Final Report includes the benchmark ranges for 2025-26 and how we considered stakeholder feedback on updates to our methodology.

 We held a public workshop on 11 March 2025 to seek feedback on the changes to our methodology and we also accepted written submissions from stakeholders.